A Complete Breakdown of RV Living Expenses

 This post may contain affiliate links.
 See our affiliate disclaimer here.

 What is the true monthly cost of living in an RV?
-The answer varies greatly based on the type of RV lifestyle you chose.
+After living in an RV full-time since 2016, I’ve learned that the answer varies greatly based on the type of RV lifestyle you choose.
 If you plan to boondock full-time and cook all of your meals, you can live very cheaply in an RV.
-On the other hand, if you stay at fancy resorts and eat out regularly, the cost of RV living could be more expensive than your stationary lifestyle.
+On the other hand, if you stay at upscale resorts and dine out often, RV living could cost more than a stationary lifestyle.

-Below, I outline all of the potential costs associated with RV living so you can calculate your own required budget.
-To make the process even easier, I have created an RV Living Cost Calculator so you can easily add-up your annual full-time RV budget.
-If you are considering moving into an RV, also check out my complete list of pros and cons of RV Living.
+Below, I outline all of the potential costs associated with RV living so you can calculate your required budget.
+To make the process even easier, I have created an RV Living Cost Calculator so you can easily add up your annual full-time RV budget.

 Rent and Vehicle Costs